aowen87/VincePipeline/doc/BRAT_README.txt

     be installed.
 To see if paramiko is installed, open a terminal (powershell if on Windows), and type 'pip show paramiko'.
 If it's installed, you should see the package details.
-Otherwise, you can install paramiko with the following command: 'pip install paramiko'.
+Otherwise, you can install paramiko with the following command: 'pip3 install paramiko'.